Research

 Abstract: We study adverse selection markets where consumers can choose to learn how much they value a product.
 Information is acquired after observing prices, so it is endogenous.
 This presents a trade-off: information increases the quality of consumers’ choices but worsens selection.
 We characterize how this trade-off translates into distortions of consumers’ demand and producers’ cost.
 Then, we show that information decisions produce a negative externality, may decrease welfare, and may lead to new forms of market breakdown.
 Moreover, efficiency is typically non-monotone in information costs.
 Two implications are that (1) standard measures underestimate the welfare costs of adverse selection; and (2) information policies can help correct its inefficiencies.
 Finally, we propose an empirical test to detect endogenous information in the data, and develop a framework for counterfactual policy analysis.

-Revise and Resubmit, American Economic Journal: Microeconomics
+Forthcoming, American Economic Journal: Microeconomics

 (Previous Title: Information Aggregation under Ambiguity)